Morgana O'Reilly: Career

 O'Reilly appeared in This is Littleton in February 2014.
 She also wrote for the series.
 O'Reilly stars as Kylie Bucknell in Gerard Johnstone's horror-comedy Housebound, which had its world premiere at SXSW.
 For her performance as Kylie, O'Reilly earned a nomination for Best Actress at the 2014 Rialto Channel New Zealand Film Awards.
 O'Reilly performed The Height of the Eiffel Tower at the Edinburgh Festival Fringe in August 2014.
 O'Reilly departed Neighbours in mid-2015 to pursue new acting roles.
 The following year, she was cast as the female lead, Vanda, in the Auckland Theatre Company's production of Venus in Fur.

 In 2017, O'Reilly directed a touring production of family drama deVINE with the RECollective Theatre Company.
 In August that year, she starred as Stella Kowalski in A Streetcar Named Desire at the Silo Theatre.
 O'Reilly and Anna Jullienne appeared in the 2018 comedy pilot Mean Mums, which competed against four other sitcoms as part of Three's Comedy Pilot Week.
 The pilot performed well and MediaWorks New Zealand picked it up to series.
 In 2019, O'Reilly joined the cast of Wentworth, playing the role of "volatile" prisoner Narelle Stang.
 The following year, she returned to Neighbours for a guest stint, and appeared in mystery drama series The Sounds.
 O'Reilly also starred in comedy-thriller INSiDE, created with her husband Peter Salmon during New Zealand's COVID-19 lockdown.
 The series was filmed in the couple's house in Auckland.
+INSiDE won the International Emmy Award for Best Short-Form Series.

+O'Reilly guested in an episode of the 2022 New Zealand comedy series Kid Sister.
+She also made a cameo appearance in Neighbours in July 2022, and appeared in the comedy film Nude Tuesday, which features full nudity.
+O'Reilly stars in the season final of the comedy anthology series Summer Love.
+She also created and toured a one-woman theatre show called Stories About My Body from late 2022 until early 2023.
+The show is an account of O'Reilly's relationship with her body, with material taken from her personal diaries.
+In January 2024, O'Reilly joined the cast of American dark comedy The White Lotus for its third season.
+Production began in February.

+On 16 September 2024, O'Reilly was named as part of the cast for the Paramount+ series Playing Gracie Darling at the 2025 Channel 10 / Paramount+ Upfronts.
+Filming on the six-part series began in January 2025 in the Hawkesbury River region.
+O'Reilly plays child psychologist Joni, whose best friend disappeared when they were teenagers.
+She also joined the cast of New Zealand comedy series Small Town Scandal, alongside Alexander England.
+The series is a screen adaptation of Tom Sainsbury's comedy murder mystery podcast.